Lessons In Forgiveness

 As a parent, I always think I’m the one who is supposed to be the teacher in my household.
-The other day, I was reminded that my children can teach me just as much, if not more sometimes, as I can teach them.
+The other day, I was reminded that my children can teach me just as much, if not more sometimes, than I can teach them.

-Looking back at the tantrum, I had wished I hadn’t tried to use it as a teaching moment, teaching patience or perseverance through struggle.
+Looking back at the tantrum, I wished I hadn’t tried to use it as a teaching moment, teaching patience or perseverance through struggle.
 I wished I had just shown my daughter that I am there for her and if my children ask for help, I’ll come if I can.

 What are some lessons your children have taught you?

 Image Credit Copyright 2019 Courtney Vallejo.
 All Rights Reserved